Austin Abrams: 2010s

-In 2019, Abrams was cast as Ethan in the teen drama series Euphoria, based on the Israeli miniseries of the same name, created by Ron Leshem and Daphna Levin.
+In 2019, Abrams was cast as Ethan Daley in the teen drama series Euphoria, created by Sam Levinson.
 Abrams had a major role in the 2019 horror book adaptation Scary Stories to Tell in the Dark.
 The film, directed by André Øvredal and based on the book series of the same name by Alvin Schwartz, was theatrically released on August 9, 2019, by Lionsgate Films.
 Abrams had a recurring role in the TV series This Is Us, playing Marc McKeon, Kate's abusive ex-boyfriend.

 2020s

 In early 2020, Abrams starred as Henry Page in the teen romance film Chemical Hearts directed by Richard Tanne, based on the novel Our Chemical Hearts by Krystal Sutherland.
 The film was released on August 21, 2020, by Amazon Studios.
 Abrams was cast to play a lead role in the Netflix romantic comedy series Dash & Lily.
 The series, based on the young adult novel series Dash & Lily's Book of Dares by David Levithan and Rachel Cohn, premiered on Netflix on November 10, 2020.

 In 2022, Abrams played the role of Max Broussard in the teen comedy film Do Revenge directed by Jennifer Kaytin Robinson.
 It was released on Netflix on September 16, 2022.
 In 2023, Abrams portrayed Ben Taylor in the coming-of-age drama film The Starling Girl, directed by Laurel Parmet.
 The film premiered at the Sundance Film Festival on January 21, 2023, and was released theatrically on May 12, 2023.
 In the same year, Abrams appeared in the drama film The Line, directed by Ethan Berger, which was released on June 9, 2023, at the Tribeca Festival.

 In 2024, Abrams starred in the action comedy film Wolfs, directed by Jon Watts.

+In 2025, Abrams appeared in Zach Cregger's horror film Weapons as James, a thieving drug addict who gets involved in the mystery of a group of disappeared schoolchildren.
+He was initially cast in 2023, alongside actors like Pedro Pascal, Renate Reinsve, and Brian Tyree Henry, but production was interrupted by the 2023 Hollywood labor disputes; Abrams was the only original cast member to remain attached to the film.

+After being impressed by Abrams on the set of Weapons, Cregger cast him as the lead for his next film, Resident Evil.
+Abrams plays Bryan, a medical courier who must fight for survival against a viral outbreak of infected monsters.